aaronc/freactive/README.md

 ## Items View

-An experimental `items-view` has been created, but has not been documented yet.
-The API is also subject to change.
+An experimental `items-view` has been created, but is still a work in progress...
+This documentation describes the concetp in a very general way.

 The idea of the `items-view` is to provide a generic container for large collections of objects that send notifications about exactly which items changed so that diffing is not neeeded.
+An analogue to this in the desktop UI world is the [WPF `ItemsControl`](http://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol%28v=vs.110%29.aspx) which is a base class for `ListView`'s and `TreeView`'s.
+Basically it allows to framework to observe a collection and add or remove nodes rendering them based on a data template.

+In freactive, the `items-view` will take a `container` parameter (hiccup virtual node), a `template-fn` which will receive a single argument representing a `cursor` to a single item in the collection and should return a hiccup virtual node (can be reactive), and a `collection` parameter representing the underlying collection that is being rendered.
+The `collection` should be satisfy the `IObservableCollection` protocol which is still being fleshed out.
+A basic implementation of `IObservableCollection` will be provided which wraps an atom containing a Clojure map or vector and provides specific methods for adding/updating/removing individual items so that notifications can be done on an item-specific basis with no need for diffing.
+This type of idiom will allow for quite large collections. `IObservableCollection` could eventually be extended to support a database-backed collection and then we have something like Meteor in Clojurescript..!
+The `items-view` should provide built-in support for applying and removing sorts in a stable way, for adding and removing filters and for limiting the displayed elements to a specific range (to support paging and infinite scrolling).
+It should be agnostic to the underlying `IObservableCollection` as well as the `container` and `template-fn` and do things as generically as possible.

 ## Debugging Reactive Expressions